MS Research News

 In addition, a small pilot study suggests that taking part in an aerobic type of exercise may improve memory.
 Current MS treatments include drugs and strategies to manage symptoms, treat relapses and slow down progression of the disease.
 Many other medications and procedures are currently being studied including potential vaccinations and transplants of stem cells.

-You May Also Like:HSCT Treatment for MS
+You May Also Like:Could There Be an MS Vaccine?

 Related Search Topics (Ads):